 We have classified this product as 7 out of 7, which is the highest risk class.
-As an option contract, the product should be considered a high-risk investment product.
+As a futures contract, the product should be considered a high-risk investment product.

-For the seller of an option, there is no maximum loss.
+There is no maximum loss.
 In some circumstances you may be required to make further payments to pay for losses.
 The total loss you may incur may significantly exceed the amount invested as initial margin.